cnr-ibba/BIOINFO-guidelines/docs/nextflow/running.rst

 .. warning::

-  Everytime you pull a pipeline version different from the latest, you **MUST** declare the same version or branch when calling nextflow, for example::
+  Whenever you pull a pipeline version different from the latest, you **MUST** declare the same version or branch when calling nextflow, for example::

     $ nextflow run nf-core/rnaseq -r 3.0 --help